learn-co-curriculum/dsc-kernels-in-scikit-learn-lab/README.md

 ## What is your conclusion here?

 - The polynomial kernel is very sensitive to the hyperparameter settings.
-Especially setting a "wrong" gamma can have a dramatic effect on the model performance
+Especially when setting a "wrong" gamma - this can have a dramatic effect on the model performance
 - Our experiments with the Polynomial kernel were more successful

 ## Explore the Polynomial kernel again, with a train-test split